 Community banking is far from new.
 In fact, its history is interwoven with the story of how the American economy first came to thrive.

-“The success of the American economy was built in part on the backs of small businesses that were financed by small banks,” said Stephen Andrews, former president of a few community banks based on the West Coast.
+“The success of the American economy was built in part on the backs of small businesses that were financed by small banks,” said Stephen Andrews, president and CEO of Beacon Business Bank.
 “Removing the community banks from the equation upsets and diminishes the potential of small business to compete effectively.”

 However, in recent years, the prevalence of community banking has decreased.
 One event may be to blame.